Heavy Equipment

 RELATED: Equipment Giants Post Huge Profits Despite Covid-19

-Hitachi Construction Machinery America CEO Alan Quinn said his company will operate as a wholly owned subsidiary of the Japan-based Hitachi Construction Machinery.
+Hitachi Construction Machinery America CEO Alan Quinn said his company will operate as a wholly-owned subsidiary of the Japan-based Hitachi Construction Machinery.

-It will retain its regional headquarters in Newnan, Georgia, where it plans add 75 to 80 employees for positions ranging from sales, marketing, distribution, and dealer service.
+It will retain its regional headquarters in Newnan, Georgia, where it plans to add 75 to 80 employees for positions ranging from sales, marketing, distribution, and dealer service.

 “Base USA”